From contemplating suicide to helping men with depression

 More from U.S. News

-Update 06/24/21: This slideshow was previously published and has been updated with new information.
+Update 06/08/22: This story was previously published at an earlier date and has been updated with new information.